AdobeDocs/genstudio.en/help/user-guide/insights/attributes.md

 ## Attribute details

 Attributes help to identify assets by their inherent details, such as color, composition, visual elements, and other properties.

+In the attribute details view, you can see which experiences use the selected attribute.
+Details include total attribute performance and a breakdown of the performance metrics related to each experience.

+![Attribute performance metrics](/help/assets/insights-attribute-details.png){zoomable="yes"}

-GenStudio for Performance Marketing detects certain features and applies the appropriate attribute as a tag.
+GenStudio for Performance Marketing detects certain features and applies the appropriate attribute to an asset as a tag.
 See [Categories](#categories) to see examples of these tags.

-Select an attribute and view the performance metrics.
-In the details view, you can view metrics based on assets that use the attribute within a specified date range.

-![Attribute performance metrics](/help/assets/insights-attribute-details.png){zoomable="yes"}
+To see all the attributes associated with an experience, click the settings (cog) icon above the right side of the table to select the **[!UICONTROL Attributes]** column.

 ## Categories